simon-stahlberg/mimir/experiments/github/README.md

 We compare Mimir against two state-of-the-art planning systems [Fast Downward](https://github.com/aibasel/downward) and [Powerlifted](https://github.com/abcorrea/powerlifted) on three benchmark sets.
 The outline is as follows: first, we describe the objectives of our experimental evaluation.
 Second, we describe some important technical details of each planner and configurations.
 Third, we discuss the benchmark sets that were used.
 Last, we discuss some details on how to correctly interpret the data that we produced.

-## Objectives
+## Evaluaton Objectives

 Our experimental evaluation aims to get an understanding of the effectiveness of the internal data structures and algorithms used to efficiently search through the state space by iteratively expanding states in order to find the goal of a given planning problem.
 The performance depends primarily on the planners ability to compactly store states, search nodes, ground actions, and ground axioms, as well as efficiently generating the applicable actions for a given state.

-Our evaluation uses uninformed AStar search with a blind heuristic that requires each system to expand a large number of states to stress test each planner under high memory and efficiency requirements.
+## Common Setup

+Our evaluation uses uninformed AStar search with a blind heuristic.
+While fairness could also be ensured by using the same heuristic across all planners, the choice of a blind heuristic simplifies the comparison by removing heuristic guidance entirely.
+This allows the focus to remain on the raw computational efficiency of the planners' internal data structures and algorithms.

+To compare planners under resource constraints and test their ability to operate efficiently within both time and memory limitations, all experiments are limited to:

+- 8 GB memory
+- 30 minutes time

 ## Planners